Philipeano/post-it/README-WIP.md

 # PostIT
 PostIT is a simple web application that enables friends and colleagues create groups for notifications.
+It is a multi-purpose system built for group-wide messaging.

 ![TravisCI]()
 ![HoundCI]()